syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% endtabs %}

-N> The “Point” typographic units are used to add or manipulate any element in a presentation.
+N> The “Point” typographic units are used to add or manipulate any element in a Presentation.

 All the textual contents in a Presentation document are represented by Paragraphs.
 Within the paragraph, textual contents are grouped into one or more child elements as TextParts.
 Each TextPart represents a region of text with a common set of formatted text.

-The following code example demonstrates how to add text into a presentation.
+The following code example demonstrates how to add text into a Presentation.

 {% tabs %}